J&K govt officials use image from Bangladesh to show 'development' in Kashmir ahead of G20 meet

 Jammu and Kashmir (J&K) government officials used an image from Bangladesh to show "development" in Srinagar as the G20 Tourism Working Group meeting is scheduled to take place in the city from 22-24 May.

 One of the images used to describe "a developed Boulevard Road of Srinagar" turned out to be fake.
-The exact location of the image was found to be Jhautola Patuakhali in Bangladesh, reports Free Press Kashmir.
+The exact location of the image was found to be Jhautola Patuakhali in Bangladesh, reports The Telegraph online.

-Jammu and Kashmir Department of Information and Public Relations (DIPR), Budgam, shared the image with a caption: "Boulevard Road, leading to the venue for the G20 Meeting in Srinagar, has been given a new look to warmly welcome delegates from around the globe."
+Jammu and Kashmir Department of Information and Public Relations (DIPR), Budgam, shared the image with a caption: "Boulevard Road, leading to the venue for the G20 Meeting in Srinagar, has been given a new look to warmly welcome delegates from around the globe," said a report by the Free Press Kashmir.

 The chairman of a Jammu Kashmir-based NGO Save Youth Save Future, Wajahat Farooq Bhat, tweeted the image with the same claim.
 The photograph has been removed from the account now.